Sherri Shepherd: Other ventures

 Shepherd wrote the book Permission Slips: Every Woman's Guide to Giving Herself a Break, published in October 2009.
 Shepherd also has a co-author credit on Plan D: How to Lose Weight and Beat Diabetes, published in 2013.

 Sherri raises funds for the YAI Sherri Shepherd "Believe in Abilities" Fund.
 YAI supports people of all ages with intellectual and developmental disabilities in achieving the fullest life possible by creating new opportunities for living, loving, working, and learning.
 YAI is a network of agencies with programs that empower and enhance the lives of thousands of people we support and their families.

 In 2009, Shepherd appeared on an episode of WWE SmackDown as the guest manager for professional wrestler MVP, who competed against Dolph Ziggler in a match defending the WWE United States Championship.
 In 2011, Shepherd offered to pay six months' rent and utilities of homeless former American Gladiators star Debbie Clark (Storm).
 As of 2015, a project includes a line of wigs and hair add-ins.

 Personal life

-Shepherd was married to Jeff Tarpley from 2001 to 2009.
+Shepherd was married to Jeff Tarpley from 2001 to 2010.
 They have a son, Jeffrey, born in April 2005.
 Shepherd became engaged to writer Lamar Sally on December 26, 2010.
 The couple married in Chicago in August 2011 and separated in May 2014.
-Following the split, Shepherd and Sally welcomed a son via surrogacy in August 2014; Shepherd does not have a biological connection to the child, as he was conceived using a donor egg.
-The following year, a Pennsylvania appeals court ruled that Shepherd was legally responsible for the child after she challenged the surrogacy contract and sought to remove her name from his birth certificate.
+Following the May, 2014 split, Shepherd and Sally welcomed a son, Lamar Jr., via surrogacy in August 2014.
+However, Shepherd does not have a biological connection to the child, as he was conceived using a donor egg.
+During the following year, 2015, they finalized their divorce.
+Along with the initial divorce petition, Shepherd had also challenged the surrogacy contract and sought to remove her name from Lamar Jr.'s birth certificate.
+A Pennsylvania appeals court ruled against Shepherd, stating she was legally responsible for the child.

 Shepherd has type 2 diabetes after having had pre-diabetes for years.
-Formerly a Jehovah's Witness, Shepherd is an evangelical Christian.
+Formerly a Jehovah's Witness, Shepherd is currently an evangelical Christian.